svrxjs/svrx-docs/en/contribute/plugin.md

 **Return**

-the value of the field
+The value of the field

 #### - `config.set(field, value)`

-modify the config
+Modify the config

 **Usage**